alibaba/mpich2-yarn/README.md

 As a prerequisite, you need to

-1. have a running Hadoop Yarn and HDFS cluster
+1. The cluster has been deployed Hadoop YARN and HDFS.
-2. have mpich-3.1.2 deploy to every node of the cluster, and the binary folder should be in PATH.
+2. Each node in the cluster has installed mpich-3.1.2 and its ./bin folder has been added to PATH.
-3. correctly configure MPICH-yarn.

 This version of mpich-yarn uses MPICH-3.1.2 as implementation of MPI and uses ssh as communication daemon.

 ##Recommended Configuation

-Ubuntu 12.04 LTS
+1. Ubuntu 12.04 LTS
+2. hadoop 2.4.1
-gcc 4.6.3
+3. gcc 4.6.3
-jdk 1.7.0_25
+4. jdk 1.7.0_25
-Apache Maven 3.2.3
+5. Apache Maven 3.2.3

 #Compile

 To compile MPICH-yarn, first you need to have maven installed.
 Then type command at source folder:

-	mvn clean package
+	mvn clean package -Dmaven.test.skip=true

 You need to ensure Internet connected as maven needs to download plugins on the maven repository, this may take minutes.